I See You Skip!

 -Erica

-dress!
+Let me say first that I love the dress!
 Anthropologie is one of the best places to get dresses.
 Red shoes would look stunning with this dress and definitely bring more color to the grey seersucker.
 But, I have fallen in love with these rouched kitten heels from Seychelles.
 The pointy toes would add a littl edge to the dress and since they are only a kitten heel you'll be perfectly comfortable and will not be hobbling up to get your diploma!
-They are a little bit more than your budget at
+They are a little bit more than your budget at $78 but the price tag is fine when you think about how many times you will be able to wear these shoes.
+Besides, if you want to bring color to the outfit you always have jewelry and purses.
+Maybe you could put a flower in your hair?

 I couldn't figure out how to e-mail my question, so I'll ask in comments.
 The school board passed a board on uniforms.
 "Standard dress" (same difference) And I have a complex about dressing the same as anyone else.
 How can I dress up my uniform without being sent home?
 We can wear polos: maroon, white, black, and grey; khaki (gag), black, and navy blue pants; Solid belts, socks, and tights; and closed toe and heel shoes.
 I know.
 It's painful, right?